 Since 2010, Dr. Mosser has served as Vice President for Continuing Education and Workforce Development (CEWD) at the College of Southern Maryland (CSM) where he has responsibility for an annual headcount of over 11,000 students.
 Dr. Mosser re-established a rapidly declining continuing education unit - the unintended consequence of a poorly executed reorganization effort.
 Once a financial drain on the college, the CEWD division operated break-even on a cash basis while returning a dividend of 800 FTE or $1.6 million to the college in FY17.
 Dr. Mosser has led planning and construction efforts at CSM’s new Regional Hughesville Campus.
 In 2017, the college completed construction of the first building there, the 30,000 square foot Center for Trades and Energy Training which supports an annual enrollment of 1,000 with the strategic goal and building capacity to serve 2,500.
 The second building, Health Sciences, will break ground in fall 2019.
 Continue reading...

 David joined West Virginia Northern Community College in September 2017 as the Director of Marketing & Public Relations.
 He oversees all communications, advertising, marketing, PR and social media.
 He spent over 20 years at the Akron Zoo as the Director of Marketing and PR.
 David was responsible for all marketing and PR efforts at the zoo, during which time attendance grew exponentially.
 David also has extensive experience in fundraising, customer service, event planning, and leadership.
+In 2020, David's positon changed and he became the Director of Communications and Student Recruitment.
+In addtion to his previous responsibilities, David now also overess student recruitment.

 David was voted Akron/Summit Convention & Visitors Bureau’s Hospitality Person of the Year, one of Akron Life and Leisure Top Ten Young Professionals, was a Greater Akron Chamber 30 for the Future Award winner, won the Akron/Canton Affiliate of Sales & Marketing executives International Distinguished Sales & Marketing Award, won a Zenith Award for Best Social Media in Summit County and is a graduate of Leadership Wheeling.
 David has a Bachelor of Arts in Business and Organizational Communications from the University of Akron.